milovanovic/nco/README.md

 ## Overview
 This repository contains a generator of a parametrizable numerically controlled oscillator with various options, written in [Chisel](http://www.chisel-lang.org) hardware design language.
 Numerically Controlled
 Oscillators (NCO), or Direct Digital Synthesizers (DDS), are important components in many digital communication systems.
 They are used for constructing digital down and up converters, demodulators, and implementing various types of modulation schemes.
+The description of this generator can be found among the proceedings of [2021 24th International Symposium on Design and Diagnostics of Electronic Circuits & Systems (DDECS)](https://ieeexplore.ieee.org/document/9417063), where it is thoroughly elaborated.

 To make a Chisel project and include NCO generator, an open source starter template [Chipyard Framework](http://github.com/ucb-bar/chipyard) can be used.